bioinformatics-training/intro-machine-learning-2018/docs/08-svm.md

 </div>

-It would be better to choose a classifier base on a hyperplane that:
+It would be better to choose a classifier based on a hyperplane that:

 * is more robust to individual observations
 * provides better classification of most of the training variables